-The callee registers with the CPS.
-When the caller wishes to place a call to the callee, it sends the PASSporT to the CPS, which immediately forwards it to the callee.

-The caller stores the PASSporT with the CPS at the time of call placement.
+- The callee registers with the CPS.
+When the caller wishes to place a call to the callee, it sends the PASSporT to the CPS, which immediately forwards it to the callee, or, - The caller stores the PASSporT with the CPS at the time of call placement.
 When the callee receives the call, it contacts the CPS and retrieves the PASSporT.

 While the first architecture is roughly isomorphic to current VoIP protocols, it shares their drawbacks.
 Specifically, the callee must maintain a full-time connection to the CPS to serve as a notification channel.
 This comes with the usual networking costs to the callee and is especially problematic for mobile endpoints.
 Indeed, if the endpoints had the capabilities to implement such an architecture, they could surely just use SIP or some other protocol to set up a secure session; even if the media were going through the traditional PSTN, a "shadow" SIP session could convey the PASSporT.
 Thus, we focus on the second architecture in which the PSTN incoming call serves as the notification channel and the callee can then contact the CPS to retrieve the PASSporT.
+In specialized environments, for example a call center that receives a large volume of incoming calls that originated in the PSTN, the notification channel approach might be viable.

-5. Use Cases
+Use Cases